uljad/WebAppDemo/setup.md

 ## Continuous deployment

 While not required, it is possible to automatically update a copy of this web app anytime new changes to the code are pushed to GitHub.
-Such an automatic update of a deployed web app is known as "continuous deployment".
+Such an automatic update of a deployed web app is known as "continuous deployment"..

 Each repository on GitHub has a set of Settings for Webhooks.
 In those settings, it is possible to enter a "Payload URL" - GitHub will automatically issue an HTTP POST request to any URL you place there.
 The example web app code has a route designed to accept a webhook request from GitHub.
 That route automatically perform a `git pull` operation on the app's source code repository to update the code each time such a webhook request occurs.